Expenditures and Income

 Attendance at any United States university is costly.
 It is NECESSARY to have adequate funds, not just for the year but also for the first few weeks when your initial financial lay out will be high.
 As there is no quick way to convert non-U.S. money or checks from foreign countries into U.S. currency on arrival in DeKalb, we suggest you bring at least $1,500.00- $2,000.00 in travelers checks with you.

-Sponsored students whose tuition and fees are paid by a sponsoring agency must present a statement from their sponsor authorizing the university to bill for tuition and fees Exchange and sponsored students are to meet with Pam in International Programs immediately upon receiving their bills.
+Sponsored student whose tuition and fees are paid by a sponsoring agency must present a statement from their sponsor authorizing the university to bill for tuition and fees to 3rd Party Billing.
+The 3rd Party Billing is an area of the Office of the Bursar located in Swen Parson 210.

 PLEASE NOTE: Assistantship appointments DO NOT cover fees and medical insurance which must be paid by the student.